azzamsa/learn-scrapy/README.md

 `response.follow` is a shortcut for `scrapy.Request()` that automatically build the absolute URL for you.

-Other that automatic absolutr URL buider, it also able to recieve a selector as argument.
+Other than automatic absolute URL builder, it is also able to receive a selector as an argument.

 ``` python
 for href in response.css('ul.pager a::attr(href)'):